owncloud/ocis/docs/ocis/adr/0017-allow-read-only-external-user-management.md

 ## Context and Problem Statement

 oCIS needs to be integrated with various external Authentication and Identity Management Systems.
+Usually oCIS will no have administrative access to such a system and we will not be allowed to reconfigure it suite our needs (e.g. we will not be able to enhance the schema of an already existing LDAP Directory).
+In most case our access will be read-only.

 Sidenote: There is a difference between users, identities and accounts: A user may have multiple identities whith which he can authenticate, e.g. his facebook, twitter, microsoft or google